e-clearing-net/OCHP/OCHP.md

 ### ConfirmCDRs.req

 This contains the field definition of the ConfirmCDRs.req sent by a partner's system to the CHS.
+(It's an EMP message)

  Field Name   |  Field Type      |  Card.  |  Description
 :-------------|:-----------------|:--------|:------------